 Sjogren's (SHOW-grins) syndrome is a disorder of your immune system identified by its two most common symptoms — dry eyes and a dry mouth.

 Although you can develop Sjogren's syndrome at any age, most people are older than 40 at the time of diagnosis.
 The condition is much more common in women.
-Treatment focuses on relieving symptoms, which often subside with time.
+Treatment focuses on relieving symptoms.

 The two main symptoms of Sjogren's syndrome are: